Cyber Security 2022 Threat Forecast

 Though hard to avoid with rapid usage rates, we can improve our experience with devices, technologies and mechanical inventory, and decrease the risk of attack, by using them safely and performing updates when necessary.
 It’s time to keep the villains astray.

-Pre-pandemic, it’s likely that cyber security supply chains were an afterthought for organisations, with key stakeholders defined, relationships well-managed and processes running smoothly.
-But come 2020/2021, the impact of COVID-19 began to take its toll and production was hit hard by widespread delays and shortages affecting normal business operation.
-And this was no different for the digital world, as cyber supply chain problems became a critical issue at the heart of many business deliberations.
+Pre-pandemic, cyber security supply chains were an afterthought for organisations, with key stakeholders defined, relationships well-managed and processes running smoothly.
+But the impact of COVID-19 soon took its toll and production was hit hard by widespread delays and shortages affecting normal business operation.
+This was no different for the digital world, as cyber supply chain problems became a critical issue for many businesses.

-Cyber supply chains consist of a collection of technology resources, including cloud-based systems and internal on-site storage, software and hardware and methods of distribution.
-As cyber supply chains work within a digital landscape, points of attack are easily identifiable by preying criminals.
-Weakened links can generate greater chances of attack, where somewhere along the line vulnerabilities can turn to opportunities for criminals to exploit.
-By targeting just one key player in the operation, by infiltrating key systems and deploying ransomware attacks, criminals can bring the whole supply chain to an abrupt halt.
-This highlights the critical need for stakeholders to ensure security processes (like constant monitoring and risk analysis) are embedded in the early stages of cyber strategy, to avoid compromising business operations further down the line.
+Cyber supply chains consist of a collection of resources, including cloud-based systems, on-site storage, software and hardware and methods of distribution.
+As cyber supply chains work within a digital landscape, points of attack are easily identifiable by criminals.
+Weakened links can generate greater chances of attack, and vulnerabilities can turn to opportunities for criminals to exploit.
+By targeting just one person in the operation, and infiltrating key systems and deploying ransomware attacks, criminals can bring the whole supply chain to a halt.
+Stakeholders need to ensure security processes (like constant monitoring and risk analysis) are embedded in the early stages of cyber strategy, and avoid compromising business operations further down the line.

 Such attacks have escalated by 650% since mid-2020, due to the infiltration of open source software, according to a Sonatype study.
-And the devastating fallouts were brought to light following an attack on SolarWinds at the peak of the pandemic in 2020, where a compromise of software resulted in Russian intelligence gaining access to the data of 18,000 SolarWinds customers.
+The fallouts were brought to light following an attack on SolarWinds at the peak of the pandemic in 2020.
+Compromised software resulted in Russian intelligence gaining access to the data of 18,000 SolarWinds customers.
 A year on, the attack has forced organisations to gain a better grasp of the need for clarity and understanding into the origin and integrity of software.
-But all hope is not lost, as in November 2021, the UK Government released a policy paper seeking feedback from organisations who currently manage supply chain cyber security risk, providing an outline on how additional government support would help to overcome such challenges.
+But hope is not lost – in November 2021, the UK Government released a policy paper seeking feedback from organisations who currently manage supply chain cyber security risk, providing an outline on how additional government support would help to overcome such challenges.

 According to Salt Security’s State of API Security for Q3 2021 research, 91% of respondents experienced an API security incident last year, where vulnerabilities (54%) and authentication issues (46%) topped the list, followed by bot/scraping (20%) and DoS attacks (19%).
 Though, this data provides insights for attacks on standard computer-to-computer API’s, not cloud-based systems, in which the risk of a breach is even higher.

 So, how can we try to tackle the rising issue?
-Before going live with cloud-based API’s, organisations should implement penetration testing to ensure all vulnerabilities affecting them are detected and eliminated.
+Before going live with cloud-based APIs, organisations should implement penetration testing to ensure all vulnerabilities are detected and eliminated.
 Businesses will need to invest in better security prevention technologies that can address bot protection, API and application security, and data leak prevention.
-Plus, analysis of entitlements, through identity and access management, will prove a key tactic in making sure criminals are not wrongly given access to critical data.
+Plus, analysis of entitlements, through identity and access management, is key tactic in making sure criminals are not wrongly given access to critical data.

 According to Prakash Sinha, Technology Evangelist and Senior Director of Corporate Marketing at Radware, we should expect to see bigger investments in more advanced visibility tools in 2022, as well as forensics tools that provide actionable insight for management, monitoring, auditing, compliance, and troubleshooting.

-• Always assume the worst, so you will always be ready to counteract an attack.
+- Always assume the worst, so you’ll always be ready to counteract an attack.
 If you fail to prepare, be prepared to fail.